-Supply issues continue to hamper manufacturing of key models.
+Supply issues continue to hamper the manufacturing of key models.

 An ongoing global semiconductor shortage is continuing to impact vehicle production.